FelesNoctis/UniversalEpisodeMenu/README.md

 ## Known Issues
 - **(Zandronum)** does not appear to have game filtering, and may display the wrong names for some episodes.
   - _**MAPINFO** assigns maps by their internal name (ex: MAP01).
 With GZDoom's filtering, name corrections can be made based on the primary IWAD.
 However, in Zandronum, the following episodes will display incorrectly due to shared map filenames:_
-    - _**Hell On Earth**: TNT: Evilution, The Plutonia Experiment, FreeDOOM Phase 2_
+    - _**Hell On Earth:** TNT: Evilution, The Plutonia Experiment, FreeDOOM Phase 2_

 ## Something Missing?
 ### The more submissions the better!
-Please let me know if you discover a mapset or mod that defines a custom episode list, let me know!
+Please let me know if you discover a mapset or mod that defines a custom episode list!
 I'll test and add it as quickly as I can.